 The defeat of the Spanish Armada.

-Perhaps the biggest unresolved issue in regards to the defeat of the Spanish Armada was after the Battle of Gravlines.
-The question is why didn't the English attack the Spanish as they were escaping northward.
+Perhaps the biggest unresolved issue in regards to the defeat of the Spanish Armada was after the Battle of Gravelines.
+The question is why didn't the English attack the Spanish as they were escaping northward?

 It's a big issue that has been brought up many military historians over the centuries.
 On this page from his book, 'Armada', Peter Padfield states that especially when they were near the Zeeland Banks why didn't the English drive the Spanish on to the banks where they could have destroyed them?
 In the end he concludes that we will never know the answer.
 Next is the answer.

 The way England won the war against the Spanish Armada is simple.
 For about 400 years the English had an early warning system set up which told them when a hurricane was near the latitude of the Carolinas thousands of miles (and 5-7 days) from England.
-The purpose of this system was to save the lives of anyone at sea but mainly it was for the fishermen on the west coast of England and the merchants.
-When a hurricane was on it's way a system of flags and messenger pigeons sent the information all over England in about 1 1/2 days.
+Those hurricanes interupted the jet stream which affected the weather in England.
+The purpose of this early warning system had been set up to save the lives of anyone at sea but mainly it was for the fishermen on the west coast of England and the merchants.
+When a hurricane was on it's way a system of flags but mainly messenger pigeons sent the information all over England in about 1 1/2 days.

-There is a fluctuation in a slight breeze in the meadows of England, mainly near Cambridge, that abruptly and completely ends right when a hurricane crosses the path of the jet stream.
-Normally there are very small fluctuations in the winds in the meadows which occur almost all the time but they are normally pretty consistent.
+There is a fluctuation in a slight breeze in the meadows of England, mainly near Cambridge, that abruptly stops about a day after a hurricane crosses the path of the jet stream off of the Carolinas.
+Normally there are very small fluctuations in the winds in the meadows which occur almost all the time in late summer which are normally pretty consistent.
 Then all of a sudden the wind disappears.
-It's just a very abrupt and complete halt to the fluctuating wind.
-The meadows warm up breifly and then the breeze begins again.
+It's just a very abrupt temporary complete halt to the fluctuating wind.
+The meadows warm up briefly and then the breeze begins again.
 When that happened on about about August 7 1588, the English knew a hurricane was on it's way.
 They told the English navy that a hurricane would soon appear.
 The English fleet knew then that they had five to seven days to get the Spanish under sail and out into the North Sea where that hurricane would scatter and destroy them.